 In 2002 the government set up an Office for Disability Issues and introduced policies that took greater account of the needs of disabled people.
-This included making New Zealand sign language an official language, and in 2006 the New Zealand Sign Language Act passed into legislation.
-Supporters are pictured here celebrating the passing of the measure on the steps of Parliament.
+This included making New Zealand sign language an official language, and in 2006 the New Zealand Sign Language Act became law.
+Here supporters celebrate the passing of the measure on the steps of Parliament.

 Using this item

 van Asch Deaf Education Centre

 Photograph by Royce Flynn